 I mean really, here you spend all this time making these delicious, homemade treats from scratch…and then you top them off with sprinkles made with “Sugar, Cornstarch, Rice Flour, Partially Hydrogenated Vegetable Oil (Soybean, Cottonseed), Gum Arabic, Xanthan Gum, Natural And Artificial Flavor, Mono- And Diglycerides, Polysorbate 60, Blue 1, Red 40, Yellow 5, Yellow 6.”???

 MY LATEST VIDEOS

 But for me it’s less about the actual ingredients and more about how they taste.
-The stuff in the bottle, in my opinion, is yucky!
-Same reason I don’t buy donuts with sprinkles
+The stuff in the plastic tub, in my opinion, is yucky!
+Same reason I don’t buy donuts with sprinkles.

 Well fear not!
-Thanks to this great tutorial from The Kitchn, now you can make your own HOMEMADE sprinkles with nothing but sugar, egg whites, flavoring and a pinch of salt!
-AND you can make them any color your can imagine!
+Thanks to this great video tutorial from Martha Stewart, now you can make your own homemade sprinkles with nothing but sugar, corn syrup, and flavoring!
+AND you can make them any color you can imagine!

-So enjoy this recipe for Homemade Decorative Sprinkles from TheKitchn.com and go SPRINKLE SOMETHING!
+So enjoy this recipe for Homemade Sprinkles from MarthaStewart.com and go sprinkle something!